Survey Methods for Ocean Economic Activity

 The tourism sector presents particular challenges for ocean accounting because tourism is defined by the characteristics of the visitor, not by a distinct set of industries[10].
 The International Recommendations for Tourism Statistics 2008 (IRTS 2008) and the Statistical Framework for Measuring the Sustainability of Tourism (SF-MST) provide guidance on survey methods for tourism establishments[11].

-Within the structure of a business register, establishments classified as tourism industries can be assessed using variables such as industry class, size in terms of turnover or employment, employment characteristics, ownership (resident or non-resident), and legal entity type[10].
+Within the structure of a business register, establishments classified as tourism industries can be assessed using variables such as industry class, size in terms of turnover or employment, employment characteristics, ownership (resident or non-resident), and legal entity type[12].
 For coastal and marine tourism specifically, geographic location becomes a critical variable.
-Establishments can be flagged as "coastal" based on their proximity to the shoreline, enabling identification of coastal tourism activities within the broader tourism industry frame[11].
+Establishments should be flagged as "coastal" using the following operational criterion: establishments located within a nationally defined coastal zone, or where no such zone exists, within 10 km of the mean high-water line consistent with SEEA-Ocean spatial boundary guidance.
+This criterion should be documented in metadata and applied consistently across survey cycles to preserve time-series comparability.
+Cross-reference TG-0.2 Overview of Relevant Statistical Standards for spatial boundary standards[13].

 The SF-MST framework provides the basis for compiling thematic and extended accounts for tourism that integrate environmental dimensions.
 Coastal and marine tourism measurement within ocean accounts should draw on the SF-MST methodology for defining tourism industries and measuring their economic contribution.
 Where countries develop dedicated ocean tourism accounts, the survey instruments described in this section supply the primary data inputs.
 For the broader framework within which tourism data are organised, see TG-3.3 Economic Activity Relevant to the Ocean.